pellegrino/integration-hipchat-plugin/README.md

         gem 'integration-hipchat'
       end

-After bundling your app, you need to change your INTEGRATION\_TASKS adding your hipchat tasks.
+After bundling your app, you need to change your INTEGRATION\_TASKS adding your hipchat tasks like in the example below

+      INTEGRATION_TASKS = %w(
+      integration:start
+      db:migrate
+      integration:hipchat:announce
+      spec
+      integration:coverage_verify
+      integration:hipchat:finish
+      integration:finish)

 Don't forget also to configure Rails.root/config/hipchat.yml with the following variables: